malangcat/figma-variable-macros/README.md

 | %b     | Print blue value of Color variable (0~255)                        |
 | %a     | Print alpha value of Color variable (0~1)                         |
 | %bound | If variable is aliasing other variable, print bound variable name |

+## To-do

+- [] Manage evaluation order of variables from the formula dependency graph
+- [] Prevent formula circular dependencies